transformrs/transformrs/README.md

 Add support for multiple AI API providers inside your application.

+To see how to use this library, see the tests:

+- [openai.rs](tests/openai.rs) - Usage for endpoints that are OpenAI-compatible.

 ## Why was this Project Created?

 I was looking into making a tool that could summarize PDF files.